 Early Notables of the Grenville family (pre 1700)

-Another 109 words (8 lines of text) are included under the topic Early Grenville Notables in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) are included under the topic Early Grenville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grenville family to Ireland

-Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Grenville family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.